Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 ## Important Implementation Details

-- The backend defaults to the `gemini-2.0-flash` model
+- The backend now standardizes on the `gemini-mixed` model for all API calls
+- Enhanced search is always enabled for optimal retrieval quality
 - A 50-second timeout is applied to all AI queries to prevent long-running requests
 - The AI is configured to provide comprehensive HTML-formatted responses
 - Error handling is implemented for API key issues, model selection, and processing errors